CLARIAH/vocab-registry-docs/src/guidelines/guidelines.md

 - **Sharing**.
 As a curator, researcher, or data manager, I want to add a new vocabulary to a vocabulary registry
 - **Finding**.
 As a curator, researcher, or data manager, I want to find or discover which vocabularies exist in a specific domain
 - **Aligning**.
 As a researcher, curator, or data manager, I want to align a vocabulary with other vocabularies
 - **Depositing**.
-As a researcher or data manager, I want to have clear guidelines about how to include information about the vocabularies I have used in the metadata or documentation as partof the research data deposited in a repository.
+As a researcher or data manager, I want to have clear guidelines about how to include information about the vocabularies I have used in the metadata or documentation as part of the research data deposited in a repository.